-Higher mills stood where Dyer’s Close is today at the end of Church Street off Ingersley Vale, opposite the Crown Inn.
+Higher mills stood where Dyer’s Close is today at the end of Church Street off Ingersley Vale.
 The original four story mill was built in 1789/90 by George Antrobus and passed on his death in 1820 to his son Philip Antrobus, who had at that date just completed building Lowerhouse mill.
 The second, three story, mill on the site was built at right angles to the first in 1830.
 By 1832 Philip Antrobus had died and the mill was leased to Messrs Swindells and Oliver, each of whom also had other mills in Bollington.
 On the 1871 map these mills are shown as Upper mill.

 The Swindells (Martin II and/or George) sold Higher mill in 1859, just three years after they had completed the building of Adelphi mill.